 The game makes it fun.
 And learning is the result.

-And in new product development, you might say that the only thing we do is learn.
+In new product development, you might say that the only thing we do is learn.
 It is always about the future.
 Yes, we want to satisfy customers and make enough money in the here and now.
 But we always need to learn about the new future, all the changes, and what the product(s) must then become.

 It is somewhat stressful, so fun.
 We need learning, so fun.